Sweet Potato Hash

 This Sweet Potato Hash is a delicious and healthy savory breakfast option, full of spice and flavor.

 Over time I’ve really taken to savory breakfasts over sweet, and I love how filling and nutritious this recipe is.
+We all know how great a classic Potato Hash is, and varying it up with some sweet potatoes is a nice change every once in a while.

 Since we often make roasted sweet potatoes for dinner, it’s easy to make a double batch and store the leftover sweet potato in the fridge for hash in the morning.